 The minor in military studies and leadership provides students the opportunity to learn about military officer training and its mission to develop leaders for tomorrow’s Armed Forces.
 Courses promote leadership and management, skills that can be employed in any career field, along with courses analyzing the military’s role in national security affairs and foreign policy.
 Students choose the Air Force track or the Army track.
-Please note: This minor is available to all ROTC cadets.
+Please note: This minor is available to all RIT ROTC cadets.
 Students who are interested in this minor, but are not enrolled in the ROTC program, must gain approval and appropriate waivers before registering for courses.

 |Air Force track|